pulumi/pulumi/docs/design/clouds.md

 * The second dimension is the system used for container orchestration, or what we will call, Containers-as-a-Service (CaaS).
 Examples of this include AWS ECS, Docker Swarm, and Kubernetes.
-Note that the system can handle the siituation where there is no container orchestration framework available, in which case raw VMs are utilized.
+Note that the system can handle the situation where there is no container orchestration framework available, in which case raw VMs are utilized.

 Not all combinations of IaaS and CaaS fall out naturally, although it is a goal of the system to target them orthogonally such that the incremental cost of creating new pairings is as low as possible (minimizing combinatorics).